grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 + `getNumInputs`, `getNumOutputs` provides information about the signal processor,
 + `buildUserInterface` creates the user interface using a given UI class object (see later),
-+ `init` (aned some more specialized methods like `instanceInit`, `instanceConstants`, etc.) is called to initialize the dsp object with a given sampling rate, typically obtained from the audio architecture,
++ `init` (and some more specialized methods like `instanceInit`, `instanceConstants`, etc.) is called to initialize the dsp object with a given sampling rate, typically obtained from the audio architecture,
 + `compute` is called by the audio architecture to execute the actual audio processing.
-It takes as a `count` number of samples to process, `inputs` and `outputs` arrays of non-interleaved float/double samples, to be allocated and handled by the audio driver with the required dsp input and ouputs channels (as given by  `getNumInputs` and `getNumOutputs`).
+It takes a `count` number of samples to process, and `inputs` and `outputs` arrays of non-interleaved float/double samples, to be allocated and handled by the audio driver with the required dsp input and ouputs channels (as given by  `getNumInputs` and `getNumOutputs`).

 (note that `FAUSTFLOAT` label is typically defined to be the actual type of sample: either float or double using `#define FAUSTFLOAT float` in the code for instance).